-Many, many years ago, I requested for the Cypher UNION clause in Cypher and Andres Taylor graciously added it.
-This was followed by the request for Post-Union Processing by Aseem Kishore, and it began to collect a whopping 99 comments over the course of time.
+Many years ago, I requested the Cypher UNION clause, and Andres Taylor graciously added it.
+This was followed by Aseem Kishore’s request for Post-Union Processing, and it garnered a whopping 99 comments over time.

 Union in 3.x

-For example, to return the list of people who Julie knows or works with, and the people who live in the same city as Julie and tag her, you could do:
+For example, to return the list of people whom Julie knows or works with, and the people who live in the same city as Julie and tag her, you could do:

 RETURN DISTINCT m.firstname